-- aged 16 or over where the disability causes a substantial functional impairment, or - a dependent child aged under 16: - for a Health Care Card only, the child must require "substantially more care and attention" compared to a child of the same age without a disability - for Carer Allowance and a Health Care Card, the child's disability must appear on a list of disabilities/conditions which result in automatic qualification or must cause the child to function below the standard for his or her age level - the child and the carer must live together in the same private residence or, if the child is hospitalised at the time of the claim, there must be an intention for the child to return home to live with the carer.
+- aged 16 or over where the disability causes a substantial functional impairment, or - a dependent child aged under 16: - for a Health Care Card only, the child must require 'substantially more care and attention' compared to a child of the same age without a disability - for Carer Allowance and a Health Care Card, the child's disability must appear on a list of disabilities/conditions which result in automatic qualification or must cause the child to function below the standard for his or her age level. - the child and the carer must live together in the same private residence or, if the child is hospitalised at the time of the claim, there must be an intention for the child to return home to live with the carer.

-- Claimant and care receiver must be Australian residents. - May be paid for up to 13 weeks of a temporary absence from Australia.
+- Claimant and care receiver must be Australian residents. - May be paid for up to 13 weeks of a temporary absence from Australia (or longer in certain limited circumstances).
+The length of your last return to Australia may affect your entitlement during the absence from Australia.

-- \$100.60 per fortnight. - \$1000 to be paid annually to a person receiving Carer Allowance on 1 July for each child being cared for under 16 years of age. - May be paid in addition to an income support payment.
+- \$98.50 per fortnight. - May be paid in addition to an income support payment.